 An electric piano is an electric musical instrument.
 They began to be popular in the late sixties and were at the height of their popularity in the seventies but are still used today.
 Many models were designed for home or school use or to replace a (heavy) and un-amplified piano on stage, while others were originally conceived for use in school or college piano labs for the simultaneous tuition of several students using headphones.
 Unlike a synthesiser, the electric piano is not an electronic instrument, but electro-mechanical.
 Electric pianos produce sounds mechanically and the sounds are turned into electronic signals by pickups.
 The earliest electric pianos were invented in the late twenties; the 1929 Neo-Bechstein electric grand piano was among the first.
 Probably the earliest stringless model was Lloyd-Loar's Vivi-Tone Clavier.

 Van Leer's preferred instrument was the distinctive Fender Rhodes model.
 The first one was produced in 1965.
 The Rhodes' action is quite different from that of a conventional piano.
-Whereas in a conventional piano each key causes the hammers to strike sets of strings, in a Rhodes piano the hammers strikes tines instead.
+Whereas in a conventional piano each key causes the hammers to strike sets of strings, in a Rhodes piano the hammers strike tines instead.
 The result is a unique, fat sound with a bellish attack and good sustain.
 Since 1974 the Fender name has been dropped and just Rhodes has been used.

 20080305